elastos/Elastos/Carrier.Swift.SDK/README.md

 ```

+### 2. Object-C APIs Docs

+To complete

 ## Thanks

-Sinserely thanks to all teams and projects that we relying on directly or indirectly.
+Sincerely thanks to all teams and projects that we relies on directly or indirectly.

 ## Contributing